Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/scatter.md

 A common problem with scatter chart is that individual markers can be displayed on top of each other.
 This may result in markers being hidden by others, and the display may not reflect the density of markers.
-This is the reason why it is usually not a good idea to use scatter charts where markers are completely opaque.
+This is why it is usually not a good idea to use scatter charts where markers are completely opaque.